 The bottom line

 Acting as a co-signer is a big financial decision and could lead to interpersonal or financial headaches.
-But for many, it makes the difference between having a vehicle or not.
+But for many consumers, having a co-signer makes the difference between having a vehicle or not.
 That said, an unpaid car loan can end in repossession, damaging both borrowers.
-So, if you decide to be a co-signer, protect yourself and be sure you can afford to pay the loan in case the primary borrower defaults.
+So, if you decide to co-sign someone’s auto loan, protect yourself and be sure you can afford the payments if the primary borrower defaults.